bitwiseshiftleft/strobelite/README.md

 Some protocols may wish to use a stronger sponge protocol for the header, and a weaker (eg reduced-round) system for the rest of the protocol.
 This is a performance hack, but it is defensible since Keccak is likely to resist attacks with many fewer rounds if it is keyed.
 (See eg Keyak.)

 The correct way to change the cipher suite in use is to use a `PRNG` or similar operation to initialize the new cipher.
 However, a passable hack for reducing the round count is to apply a codeword with `RESPEC_INFO` followed by `RESPEC`, which runs F and forgets state to prevent rollback.
 After this, the new round count or rate would take effect.

+# Changelog
+* v0.2.1:
+  * Added this changelog.
+  * Moved license and disclaimer to the end.
+  * Expanded the summary.
+  * Fixed a critical bug in the Python code: the ECDHE function didn't use the shared key.

+# License
+This document is covered by the MIT license (in this folder), but the code itself is for informational purposes only.
+This is because I've done some of this work at my job, and need to clear it with legal.

+# Disclaimer
+I am not a lawyer.
+This code may be covered by patents, export restrictions, and the like.
+Please consult a lawyer before deploying this code, specifications or anything based on them.
+I would be especially careful in adapting TripleDH to run on STROBE lite.

+I am a cryptographer.
+However, I sometimes make mistakes.
+Also, while STROBE lite is designed to be relatively easy to use, it is not by any means foolproof.
+Please consult another cryptographer before implementing or deploying STROBE lite.